dfds/docker-script-template/docs/GITHUB_ACTIONS.md

 [^1]: A Docker Hub Access Token can be created under <https://hub.docker.com/settings/security>
 [^2]: The username that own the Docker Hub Access Token.

+## Known issues

+The GitHub Actions workflow defined in .github/workflows/docker.yaml bas prepared with a step to publish this repository's README.md to the Docker Hub repository to serve as a readme there too.
+Currently this do not work when using Docker Hub access tokens with a Personal or team account.
+It will only work with a Pro or Enterprise account.

+Hence updating the readme on the Docker Hub repository is a manual activity.